-These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet tangy flavor, and creamy texture.
+These No-Bake Mini Cheesecakes are an easy-to-make dessert with a buttery graham cracker crust, sweet, tangy flavor, and creamy texture.

-No Oven - If you love no-bake desserts like cherry cream cheese pie then this is another one to add to your favorites!
-This no bake cheesecake recipe chills and sets in the fridge making it an easy dessert to enjoy in the summer!
+If you love no-bake desserts like cherry cream cheese pie, then this is another one to add to your favorites!
+This no-bake cheesecake recipe chills and sets in the fridge.
+Since you don't need to use an oven, it is a great recipe to make in the summer!

-See the recipe card at the bottom of this post for the full list of ingredients, including measurements.
+Looking for the full recipe?
+The recipe card at the bottom of this post includes the complete list of ingredients, measurements, and instructions.

 Cream Cheese: The signature flavor in cheesecake.
-Be sure you use blocks of full-fat cream cheese rather than tubs.
+Be sure to use blocks of full-fat cream cheese rather than tubs.
 The tubs often have too much moisture and alter the consistency of the cheesecake.
 Use room-temperature cream cheese.

 Sour Cream: Gives the creamy cheesecake filling additional flavor while providing a thicker texture.
+Use Greek yogurt can also be used.

 Lemon Juice: The lemon creates a chemical reaction with the sour cream which helps the cheesecake set.
 It also adds flavor.